aidanhibbard/aidanhibbard/content/articles/nuxt-and-typeorm.md

 # Setting Up TypeORM with Nuxt 4: A Complete Guide

 Coming from a background in MVC frameworks, I absolutely love TypeORM.
-Being able to create type-safe models (entities) with a intuitive developer expierence is fantastic.
+Being able to create type-safe models (entities) with an intuitive developer experience is fantastic.
 Not to mention they received new sponsorship, are lining up new maintainers, and seem to be making the most robust ORM out there.

 Getting it setup with Nuxt, _and_ strict type-checking though was a bit of a headache...